Duke Medical Center Library & Archives Blog

 Posted On: Friday, April 27, 2018 - 09:18 by Beverly Murphy

 Have you recently checked to see the research impact you, your team, department, or other group has had?
 The Medical Center Library & Archives can help you gather and interpret publication metrics.
-You have likely heard of an H-Index, but there are many ways to demonstrate the value of your work.
-Metrics like the NIH Relative Citation Ratio or 'altmetrics' capture mentions in social media and news and can build a better overall picture of your impact.
+You have likely heard of an h-index, but there are many ways to demonstrate the value of your work.
+Check out our Publication Metrics guide to learn more!

 Office Hours to Assist with Human Subject Research Proposals